manassharma07/LK99/README.md

 A study from India was able to synthesize the Cu-doped Lead Apatite from the precursors: Cu3P and Pb2SO5 [3].
 Their experimental x-ray diffraction pattern indeed matched well with the theoretical structure obtained by DFT optimization.
 [3]

-PS: I have also created a [GitHub repo](https://github.com/manassharma07/LK99) providing these files.
-Please start it if you find it useful!

 ## Reported Structures

 ### 1. Origin of correlated isolated flat bands in copper-substituted lead phosphate apatite